nasa-jpl/versal-sar-backprojection-design/README.md

 ### Git LFS Installation

-This repo uses Git LFS for it's documentation.
+This repo uses Git LFS for it's data input files.
 In order to use Git LFS, you'll need to download and install a new program that's separate from Git.

 1. Install git-lfs via your package manager.
 Ex: `sudo apt install git-lfs`.